 My Barefoot journey started back in 2001 with my mare Piggy.
 I started by reading all I could on the internet and in books.
 Most of what I could find at that time was by Jaime Jackson, Dr Hiltrud Strasser & eventually Pete Ramey.
 I attended any clinic I could find at the time which gave me a diverse start.
 I was fortunate to find PHCP early in my Barefoot Journey and that same week I got on a plane to fly out to NV to do a Radiograph Clinic; the rest is history 🙂

 As you can see Education is very important to me, I have traveled to Canada, Italy, Spain and all over the US to teach as well as help improve my Hoofcare skills and to increase my knowledge which helps me help YOUR horse.
 Willing students can contact me about working with me.
-My Mentor fee is normally $150 a day, but that can change according to travel.
-I am open to traveling to you to help you work on the horses in your care.
+Mentorships are $175/ day.
+Of that, PHCP students pay $100 and $75 is covered through the PHCP Foundation.
+Sometimes I am available for travel, PHCP is also willing to help offset travel fees.
+Please contact me to discuss those options as it varies.

 Each Spring I host a clinic for PHCP that is about Anatomy, Booting, Casting & Power Tool Trimming.
 I am available for private groups too.

 A few years ago I was fortunate enough to meet a wonderful Horse Rescue, Gerda’s Equine Rescue in West Townshend, VT and I work closely with them rehabilitating their horses & ponies to get them in optimal health while they wait to find their forever homes; two of whom I have adopted 🙂

 I am currently only accepting vet referrals, but that status can always change so please feel free to text, call or email to discuss options.
 I also can take in horses for rehabilitation work at my home when needed & if space is available.
 This allows for daily attention to the horse’s needs which sometimes can be challenging for the horse owner.